charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 On the client end, I have my code refactored into a similar, but not identical, pattern.

+Above you can see the methods that take parameters.
+Both **/create-educate** and **/create-standard** return at least:

+- InstanceId
+- KeyName
+- InstanceTagged
+- Architecture
+- result

 ## Host Address and Private Key File

 The **routes/ssh-runner.js** file must get its **HostAddress** (the Elastic IP of the server) and Private Key identity file from **~/.ssh/config** via the technique explained in the [Get SSH and Private IP][gsapi] assignment.
 This is an important part of the assignment, as filling in the information by hand is among the time consuming parts of grading your assignment.
 Having to do it manually would definitely be a bumpy stretch in the process of grading any assignment.